ernven/reaktor-2022-fullstack-version/README.md

-# Rock, Paper, Scissors with a bad API.
-Reaktor assignment for 2022.
+# Rock, Paper, Scissors with a bad API (Reaktor assignment 2022)

 Assignment part of the application for Reaktor's 2022 summer program.